-The AEMC has clarified with SP AusNet that the contracts referred to have been entered into by SP AusNet's distribution business as opposed to their transmission business.
+24 The AEMC has clarified with SP AusNet that the contracts referred to have been entered into by SP AusNet's distribution business as opposed to its transmission business.

-Noting that the avoided TUoS payment is a payment based on the locational TUoS that was avoided at a connection point only.
+25 Noting that the avoided TUoS payment is a payment based on the locational TUoS that was avoided at a connection point only.

-23 SP AusNet, Consultation paper submission, p.
+26 SP AusNet, consultation paper submission, p.
 2.